 I talk both sides of arguments.
 One indication of maturity around a perspective is the ability to do that- when you see yourself doing that a lot, it will be the beginning of wisdom.
 Libertarians are typically completely terrible at this skill, the worst of the three, actually, so be aware you’ve got a cultural predilection you should be consciously fighting: to reframe everything as about liberty, and to be careless about arguments that are not explicitly centered on liberty, or that have deeply opposing liberty characteristics embedded.
 More

 Jeffrey Sachs is an expert on poverty and government policy who jets around the world helping various countries get a leg up on severe problems.
 I’d call him a foam-at-the-mouth liberal, and you probably would, too.
-But Jeffrey Sachs hates the famous liberal economist Paul Krugman’s economic ideas because, as conservatives have said all along, the ideas don’t completely work, and they’re very expensive.
+But Jeffrey Sachs hates the famous liberal economist Paul Krugman’s economic ideas about deficit spending because, as conservatives have said all along, the ideas don’t completely work, and they’re very expensive.
 More

 This article was written by the founder of the company Seventh Generation, and provides one of the very best summations of how possible it is now to get products created that are not just sustainable, but that benefit the natural world.
 This seems really tough to do, but the article makes the wonderful point that the most important steps are around policy, not some kind of spiritual, vague movement toward health, or any somesuch.
 Best of all, these steps are essentially absent of any taint of ideology: More